giuliavezzani/giuliavezzani_old.github.io/recognition.md

 the iCub humanoid robot).
 The experiments show that our approach provides good recognition performance and is able to discriminate objects that are similar even in presence of noisy measurements.

-This work has been published in the  Proceeding of the IEEE International Conference on Humanoid Robotics, Cancun,Mexico, 2016.
-The final version of the manuscript is available [here](https://github.com/giuliavezzani/giuliavezzani.github.io/raw/master/files/recognition.pdf).
+This work has been published in the  Proceeding of the IEEE International Conference on Humanoid Robotics, Cancun,Mexico, 2016.You can download the final version of the manuscript [here](https://github.com/giuliavezzani/giuliavezzani.github.io/raw/master/files/recognition.pdf).